GloftOfficial/TwitchAdSolutions/README.md

 ## Applying a script (userscript)

-**Use one of these funny monkey extentions, I recoment [Violent Monkey](https://chrome.google.com/webstore/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag)**
+**Use one of these funny monkey extentions, I recomend [Violent Monkey](https://chrome.google.com/webstore/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag)**

 - Viewing one of the userscript files should prompt the given script to be added.